Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Conclusion

 This paper has examined robustly safe compilation (\rscomp), a soundness criterion for compilers with direct relevance to security.
 We have shown that the criterion is easily realizable and may lead to more efficient code than does fully abstract compilation.
 We have also presented two techniques for establishing that a compiler attains \rscomp.
 One is an adaptation of an existing technique, backtranslation, and the other is based on inductive invariants.

-\begin{acks} The authors would like to thank Dominique Devriese, Akram El-Korashy, C\u{a}t\u{a}lin Hri\c{t}cu, Frank Piessens, David Swasey and the anonymous reviewers of ESOP'19 for useful feedback and discussions on an earlier draft.
+\begin{acks} The authors would like to thank Dominique Devriese, Akram El-Korashy, C\u{a}t\u{a}lin Hri\c{t}cu, Frank Piessens, David Swasey and the anonymous reviewers of ESOP'19 and of TOPLAS for useful feedback and discussions on an earlier draft.

-This work was partially supported by the German Federal Ministry of Education and Research (BMBF) through funding for the CISPA-Stanford Center for Cybersecurity (FKZ: 13N1S0762). \end{acks}
+This work was partially supported by the German Federal Ministry of Education and Research (BMBF) through funding for the CISPA-Stanford Center for Cybersecurity (FKZ: 13N1S0762) and by the Office of Naval Research for support through grant N00014-18-1-2620, Accountable Protocol Customization.